Physical therapy in Lander, Wyoming

 Ally was born and raised in Lander, Wyoming and left to attend college at the University of Montana right after high school.
 After graduating with a B.A. degree in Broadcast Journalism she worked as a TV reporter for three years in Missoula.
 She then moved to Los Angeles to work in the entertainment industry while her husband attended PT school.
 After spending 8 years away, she returned to Lander to work at a local software and marketing company.

 Ally loves living in Wyoming close to friends, family and good people.
 She enjoys helping businesses tell their stories through marketing and media.
-When she’s not at work you can find her hosting dinner parties, capturing life via camera, and traveling with her husband & two dogs.
+When she’s not at work you can find her hosting dinner parties, capturing life via camera, and traveling with her husband & twin boys.

 Hannah Sutphin - Physical Therapy Tech